 It can also be noted that network operator requirements for next generation mobile systems were formulated by the Next Generation Mobile Networks (NGMN) alliance of network operators [2], which served as an additional reference for the development and assessment of the LTE design.
-Such operator-driven requirements will also guide the development of the next phase of LTE, namely LTE-Advanced (see Chapter 24).
+Such operator-driven requirements have also guided the development of LTE-Advanced (see Chapters 27 to 31).

 To address these objectives, the LTE system design covers both the radio interface and the radio network architecture.
-The main chapters of this book describe the technologies by which these targets are achieved, and even exceeded in some aspects, by the first version of the LTE system.